artefactual/archivematica-docs/getting-started/troubleshooting/error-handling.rst

 Below is a list of common errors that, like normalization, will produce an error report but will not fail the transfer.

 #.
-Characterize and extract metadata: if FITS processing fails, the micro-
+Characterize and extract metadata: if FITS processing fails, the
-   service will fail and the transfer will continue processing.
+   micro-service will fail and the transfer will continue processing.
    Similarly, if a tool within FITS fails, like JHOVE, you will see the pink error bar but be able to continue processing.

 #.
 Remove thumbs.db file: if Archivematica is unable to remove a thumbs.db
    file, the microservice will fail and the SIP will continue processing.